henry-deangelis/psychic-samples/README.md

-# Psychic Samples
+# Python Samples

-Collection of samples and examples I have created, mostly to demonstrate coding techniques in Python
+This repo is a collection of samples and examples created, mostly to demonstrate coding technique in Python.

-Look for additional README files in subdirectories.
+Look for README files in subdirecdtories for a description of each tool.